 By the end of the 2nd or 3rd week you should be trying to either increase resistance by adding weight or increasing reps on body-weight-ab-exercises.
 We will go into these further down.

 The 10 minute ab workout you see in magazines, is not gonna give results!

-Throwing in 3 or 4 sets for your abs once a week or so from a routine you found in a magazine for 10 minutes - I have to be honest: your goal will probably always remain only a dream…
+Throwing in 3 or 4 sets for your abs once a week or so from a routine you found in a magazine for 10 minutes - I have to be honest: your goal will probably remain as a dream…

 If you want to see change, especially in your abs, you have to commit to this body part like you would any other.